Wonderland

 (Cm)I felt your arms twist ing a round me.

-It’s (Cm)I should ’ve slept with one some eye bod y o pen at (Bb)night.
+It’s (Cm)I should ’ve slept with one eye y o pen at (Bb)night.

 But, dar ling, (Ab)We found Won der land.